Skywire Live: The walk

 The event, entitled Skywire Live, aired live on the Discovery Channel in 219 countries with a 10-second delay.
 Coverage began with an hour-and-ten-minute preshow, followed by an hour-and-ten-minute main event.
-It was produced by Peacock Productions and hosted by Natalie Morales and Willie Geist.
+It was produced by NBC through its cable arm Peacock Productions and hosted by Natalie Morales and Willie Geist.
 During the event, viewers were able to select from five different camera angles online at SkywireLive.com, including one attached to his chest that faced straight down.
 Another camera attached to Wallenda faced straight ahead, and a film crew filmed from the bottom of the Canyon.

-Before the walk started, Wallenda and his family prayed with evangelist and family friend Joel Osteen.
+Before the walk started, Wallenda and his family prayed with televangelist and family friend Joel Osteen.
 He was then helicoptered to an island in the middle of the canyon to start his journey.
 To limit environmental impact, the event was not open to the public.
 Members of the press were required to sign a waiver saying they would not sue for post-traumatic stress disorder in the event that Wallenda fell.
 An armed security guard was positioned at the bottom of the canyon to protect his body from animals.

 As the walk began at 7:38pm MDT, Wallenda realized the wire had become slippery due to gathered dust.
 He spat on his hands and rubbed his shoes for better grip.
 Shortly thereafter, he stopped and crouched down on the wire due to wind gusts.
 He later stopped a second time to break the bounce of the wire that his walking had induced.
-Throughout the walk, Wallenda could be heard praying, repeatedly saying "Help me to relax, Lord", "God, you’re so good.
+Throughout the walk, Wallenda could be heard praying, repeatedly saying "Help me to relax, Lord", "God, you're so good.
 Thank you for this opportunity, Lord", and "Thank you, Jesus."
 Midway through he said "Thank you Lord.
 Thank you for calming that cable, God".
 Wallenda ran the last few steps then jumped off and kissed the ground.
 Completing the walk in 22 minutes, 54 seconds, Wallenda became the first person to highwire walk across a Grand Canyon area gorge.